TylerNguyen03/RaspPiMesh/testing.md

 # Testing
 This section will go over a few commands to test speed and bitrate

-Bitrate: On the Raspberry Pi that isn't the server, use the following command.
+Bitrate: on the Raspberry Pi that isn't the server, use the following command.
 In this scenario, the Pi with the assigned ip address 192.168.1.2 was the server.

 ```
 iperf3 -c 192.168.1.2